 planning/advising, dual credit, career services, promise

-scholarship program, international student programs (South Campus),
+scholarship program, and international student program teams along

-college's commencement activities and associated student success,
+with the college's commencement activities and associated student

-retention, and completion initiatives.
+success, retention, and completion initiatives.

 Essential Job Functions:

 - Promote excellence, creativity, leadership,